Bond Street station: Services

-These services combine to give a service of 16 tph in each direction.
-During the peak hours, the service is increased to 20 tph in each direction.
+Artwork

-On Sundays, the services between Shenfield and London Paddington are reduced to 4 tph.
+The station features multiple pieces of artwork.
+On the Jubilee line platforms, Tom Eckersley designed a stylised "hat box" motif.
+The Elizabeth line station has three artworks by British artist Darren Almond.
+Located in and around the western Davies Street entrance, these artworks reference nameplates attached to railway locomotives.

 Cultural references

 The westbound Central line platform of the station is featured on the cover art for The Jam's 1978 single "Down in the Tube Station at Midnight", with the band standing at the end of the platform as a 1962 Stock train rushes into the station.

 Connections

 A large number of London Bus routes serve the station during the day and night.